Rodolfo Castro Player Props: Pirates vs. Cardinals

-Rodolfo Castro -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Jake Woodford on the hill, on April 14 at 8:15 PM ET.
+Rodolfo Castro -- 1-for-3 in his most recent game -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Steven Matz on the hill, on April 15 at 2:15 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Cardinals.
+In his most recent game he had a one-hit showing (1-for-3) against the Cardinals.

 Rodolfo Castro Game Info & Props vs. the Cardinals